VegaDeftwing/OpGuidesHugoSrc/content/Phil/consumerism.md

 ---

+[TODO] rant on devices that require apps

+[TODO] rant on devices that rely on non-self-hostable servers

+[TODO] rant on software with DRM that makes the pirated versions better

 ### Anti-consumer practices

 https://dvt.name/2020/02/24/rfc-lets-disrupt-dating-apps/

 [A classic Silicon Valley tactic — losing money to crush rivals — comes in for scrutiny (Washington Post)](https://www.washingtonpost.com/technology/2021/07/06/facebook-bulletin-antitrust/)

+[TODO] Geo-locked content

 ### Advertising